kullrich/orthomap/docs/tutorials/query_lineage.rst

    The NCBI taxonomy database needs to be downloaded using the package `ete3`.
    A parsed version of it will be stored at your home directory: `~/.etetoolkit/taxa.sqlite`.

-`orthomap` provides a command line function to download or upgrade the NCBI taxonomy database (see :ref:`commandline.ncbi`).
+`orthomap` provides a command line function to download or upgrade the NCBI taxonomy database (see :ref:`commandline.ncbitax`).

 How to get taxonomic information about your query species
 ---------------------------------------------------------